dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 # The Art of Programming

-Programming is often thought of as a way to communicate with computers, but it is, more importantly, the art of communicating clearly and precisely with other humans about our intent and methods.
+Programming is often thought of as a way to communicate with computers, but it is, more importantly, the art of thinking clearly and communicating precisely with other humans (an now AI agents too) about our intent and approach.
 Different programming paradigms offer different tools for this communication.
 While generating valid and efficient instructions for machines is crucial, the primary goal is to write code that humans can easily read, understand, and extend.
 This is especially important in dynamic, collaborative projects that evolve over time.

 In the context of database design, clear communication is essential.
 The structure of the data and its integrity constraints must reflect the underlying logic of the problem the database is intended to solve.
 DataJoint is designed with simplicity and clarity in mind, ensuring that the intention behind the database design and the correctness of query results are easily conveyed.